Nadapal: Economy

-The Nadapal belt includes valuable pasture and water points, and has always been an area of conflict between Turkana and Toposa herders.
+The Nadapal belt includes valuable pasture and water points and has long been a point of conflict between Turkana and Toposa herders.

-In normal times the Nadapal wetlands provide abundant pasturage and water for the herds of cattle, sheep and goats.
+In normal times, the Nadapal wetlands provide abundant pasturage and water for the herds of cattle, sheep and goats.
 The 2009 assessment found that available food included sorghum, maize, meat, sugar, oil, salt and rice, cooked using firewood collected by the women.
 Insufficient rain was causing food insecurity.
 The river was not running even in the rainy season.
-The village had three functioning boreholes providing fair quality potable water, which the women collected.
+The village had three functioning boreholes providing fair-quality potable water, which the women collected.
 Some families had latrines while others used the bushes.
-The nearest health services were in Narus, more than 3 hours away by foot, and Lokichogio, more than four hours away by foot.
+The nearest health services were in Narus, more than 3 hours away on foot, and in Lokichogio, more than 4 hours away on foot.

 By 2007, the village had one primary school with 428 pupils taught outdoors under trees by 11 teachers.
 The nearest secondary school was in Narus town, 25 km away.

 School supplies were being provided by the Government of South Sudan's State Ministry of Education and UNICEF.

 Oxfam and the local organization Turkana Education For All helped improve facilities, and by 2009, enrollment at the primary school had increased to 1,425.